 What is the EmergyCare ambulance membership program?

 The membership program gives individuals and families an opportunity to join EmergyCare, on an annual basis.
-If EmergyCare emergency services are used, we bill the patient’s insurance company, and accept as “payment in full”, whatever the insurance company pays.
+If medically necessary, EmergyCare emergency transport services are used, we bill the patient’s insurance company, and accept as “payment in full”, whatever the insurance company pays.

 Why should I become a member?

 In a medical emergency, your EmergyCare ambulance expenses are covered.
 Without a membership, you will be billed for any co-pays, deductibles or remaining balances after your insurance is billed - even good insurance rarely covers 100% of your ambulance bill.

 What benefit do I receive as a member?

 Your Membership also includes: